 The garage may store many substances which could prove fatal to your pet.

-If your Spaniel is sick after ingesting petroleum products, it can enter his
+your Spaniel is sick after ingesting petroleum products, it can enter his

-Symptoms include difficulty in breathing, panting, pawing at the mouth, tremors, and convulsions.
+If your Cocker manages to eat a petroleum based product, his symptoms may include difficulty in breathing, panting, pawing at the mouth, tremors, and convulsions.

 In serious cases, particularly where treatment is not administered quickly, your Spaniel may develop respiratory failure with fatal consequences.

 The biggest killer in the garage is antifreeze

 Antifreeze poisoning can take effect very quickly and can cause vomiting, staggering, weakness, coma and death within 12 - 36 hours.

-Don't forget when treating your lawn or garden with fertilizers and weed killers to check on the packaging, as many recommend that you keep your pet away from the treated area until it dries completely.
+Don't forget when treating your lawn or garden with fertilisers and weed killers to check on the packaging, as many recommend that you keep your pet away from the treated area until it dries completely.

 Sometimes lead can be found in insecticides and other garden products, and also in paints.